 Hyaluronic acid implantation is not permanent.
 Like natural hyaluronic acid, manufactured hyaluronic acid once injected into the skin will gradually break down and be absorbed by the body.
 In most cases, the augmentation usually lasts anywhere between 3-9 months.
 To maintain the initial results, repeat treatments or top-up treatments will be necessary.
 Most people have 2 to 3 treatments per year.

-Are there any side effects from hyaluronic acid therapy?
+Are there any side effects of hyaluronic acid therapy?

-Hyaluronic acid fillers injected around the eye have rarely been reported to cause blindness due to accidental occlusion of the retinal artery.
-Vision loss can also be due to muscle weakness causing ptosis or ophthalmoplegia.
+Hyaluronic acid fillers injected around the eye have rarely been reported to cause blindness or visual impairment due to accidental occlusion of the retinal artery.
+Visual loss can also be due to muscle weakness causing ptosis or ophthalmoplegia.
 Other rare complications have included stroke and necrosis of the skin and underlying facial structures.